sourceduty/Keybind_Instructions/README.md

 ## Keybind_Instructions

-⌨️ Single key default input instructions.
+⌨ Bind the default Windows 11 shortcut list to your keyboard.

-### USAGE
+### DESCRIPTION

-Press the CRTL + 1
+Displays a window with a list of Windows 11 keyboard shortcuts when CRTL + 1 are pressed.

 ### REFERENCES